-- Bake for 20-25 minutes or until a toothpick inserted near the center comes out clean (do not overbake).
+- Bake for 20-25 minutes or until a toothpick inserted in the center comes out clean (do not overbake).
 Cool on a wire rack.

-- Cut into 36 rectangles (3-1/4 in. x 1 in.).
+- Cut into 36 rectangles (3-1/4x1 in.).
 With decorating gel, draw a line dividing each rectangle in half widthwise; attach baking bits with dabs of decorating gel to resemble dominoes.
 Yield: 3 dozen.